potex02/ImageS-VD/README.md

 - Numpy;
 - PySide6.

-It' possible to install all the dependencies using the provided requirements.txt file:
+It's possible to install all the dependencies using the provided requirements.txt file:
 ```
 pip install -r requirements.txt
 ```